giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 <!-- markdownlint-disable MD029 -->
 TypeScript.
 For me, it's a love-hate relationship.

-I started my developer life in static typing
-(well, if we ignore Basic, which is dynamically typed): C, C++, Java.
-All, statically typed.
+I started my developer life in statically typed languages (well, if we ignore Basic, which is dynamically typed): C, C++, and Java.
-Then, somewhere around 2010, I had the good fortune to start working in Python.
+Then somewhere around 2010, I had the good fortune to start working in Python.
 And I saw the light!
 I was liberated!
 Suddenly all those Java and C++ design sessions, where we fretted and worried and analyzed our class hierarchy to death.
 We split hairs about this design or that design, instead of just, well, working.